 Control arm: Participants receive their usual care provided by their GP or community nursing team.
 After 12 weeks, this group are offered the intervention however there is no research follow-up for this group beyond the 12 weeks from consent.

 Both groups are given questionnaires to complete at baseline, 6 weeks and 12 weeks and the GP records are followed up for 6 months.
 The intervention group are also invited to take part in a qualitative interview after the 12 week study period.

 SIPC: SIPC - short term integrated palliative.
 The SIPC intervention intends to provide an extra layer of support at points of actual or anticipated unstable/ deteriorating symptom presentation and wellbeing.
 The SIPC service is delivered by two community palliative care teams (CPCTs) through integrated professional working with community nursing teams (n=4) and general practices (n=4), and close working with geriatricians.
 The intervention involves referral to of the two CPCTs, comprehensive palliati; Follow Up Length: 3 month(s); Study Entry : Single Randomisation only

 Primary outcome measures

-Integrated Palliative care Outcome Scale (I-POS); Timepoint(s): Baseline, 6 weeks and 12 weeks
+5 key symptoms are measured using the integrated Palliative care Outcome Scale at baseline, 6 weeks and 12 weeks (primary end point).